All Episodes

 Thank you for taking my calls.

-Uh I'll be brief.
+I'll be brief.

-Uh we're just calling in.
+We're just calling in.

-I'm wondering what the possibility of getting the president to either direct or suggest to the DOJ that we go after these false accusers, whether it be the DNC, Hillary, Mrs. Ford, if not for a criminal part, but for the civil part and the cost of the wild goose chases that they were sent on uh trying to investigate these things from Pfizer and and so on and so forth, and then strengthen the laws against false accusations because they ruin people's lives.
+I'm wondering what the possibility of getting the president to either direct or suggest to the DOJ that we go after these false accusers, whether it be the DNC, Hillary, Mrs. Ford, if not for a criminal part, but for the civil part and the cost of the wild goose chases that they were sent on trying to investigate these things from FISA and so on and so forth, and then strengthen the laws against false accusations because they ruin people's lives.

-All of that information was disseminated to the American people to lie to the American people to feed them propaganda misinformation so that they'd vote a certain way.
+All of that information was disseminated to the American people to lie to the American people, to feed them propaganda misinformation so that they'd vote a certain way.

-But more importantly, then after the election that they lost, in spite of all of these efforts, all of the lying that kind of always takes place when and that's what the Democratic Party does every two and four years, in spite of all that, then they use this phony information again and again and again,
+But more importantly, then after the election that they lost, in spite of all of these efforts, all of the lying that kind of always takes place when, and that's what the Democratic Party does every two and four years, in spite of all that, then they use this phony information again and again and again, have a media leak strategy, feeding information from one source to multiple sources to seem like it's a real story when it was a concocted story,

 That's why they disseminated the information.